 so he went with a white and green color scheme.

 How to paint your DIY folding table to be a DIY poker table or game table

 Step 1: Choose base or primary color

 Once you know what color you want, paint with a roller or a brush.
-All paint stores will recommend using a primer coat of paint per manufacturer’s recommendations.
+All paint stores will recommend using a primer coat of paint per the manufacturer’s recommendations.

 However, we just did three coats of white paint.